joymon/dotnet-watcher/README.md

 # DotNet Watcher
 This is a open source tool for monitoring the activities happening in an .Net application using MDbgEngine.
+Moved from [CodePlex](https://archive.codeplex.com/?p=dotnetwatcher)

 # Why this project?
 This project mainly targeting the developers who are coding in .Net for years but don't know how the .Net application executes internally such as when a class is being loaded to an application etc...